What is a flexible bronchoscopy?

 - A flexible bronchoscopy may help diagnose lung diseases, inflammation, cancer, or infections.
 You may need this procedure because you have blood in your spit, trouble breathing, or a severe cough.
 A biopsy may be done during a flexible bronchoscopy.
 This is when a small tissue sample is removed and sent to a lab for tests.
 You may also need lavage during this procedure.
 This is when a small amount of saline is used to wash parts of your airway and lungs.
 The cells that are rinsed off are collected and sent to a lab for tests.

 - A flexible bronchoscopy may help treat different conditions.
 For example, your healthcare provider may remove a foreign object or tumor that is blocking your airway.
 He may also insert tools, such as a laser, probe, needle, or suction device, through the bronchoscope.
 These are used to heat or freeze tissues or suction out mucus plugs or blood clots.
 They may also be used to stop bleeding or to place a stent (tube) or balloon to widen your airway.

 What happens during a flexible bronchoscopy?

-Your caregiver will give you medicine to numb your throat, help you relax, or stop coughing or gagging.
+Your healthcare provider will give you medicine to numb your throat, help you relax, or stop coughing or gagging.
 He will place a mouthguard to help protect your teeth.
-Your caregiver will gently pass the scope through your nose or mouth and into your airway.
+Your healthcare provider will gently pass the scope through your nose or mouth and into your airway.
 He will examine each part that the scope passes, such as your trachea.
 He may take pictures of the inside of your airway.
 He may also take samples or remove tissues that may be causing your symptoms.
-Your caregiver will gently remove the scope when the procedure is finished.
+Your healthcare provider will gently remove the scope when the procedure is finished.

 What are the risks of a flexible bronchoscopy?